binghamohana/relayr-photon/README.md

         #define MQTT_USER "c36642b8-3327-4935-8f21-19a0196e7349"
         #define MQTT_PASSWORD "H_Ex02fQyBno"
         #define MQTT_SERVER "mqtt.relayr.io"
-        #define MQTT_CLIENTID "photon-relayr" //can be anything else`
+        #define MQTT_CLIENTID "photon-relayr" //can be anything else, you do not have to use the one received in the response JSON`

-8. Attach your own sensor pin A0. (in our case we used a moisture sensor)
+8. Attach your own sensor pin A0. (in the example we used a moisture sensor)
-9. Update your JSON in the publish method at the line pubJson["meaning"] = "moisture"; with your new sensor's meaning.
+9. Update your JSON in the publish method line pubJson["meaning"] = "moisture"; with your new sensor meaning.
 This will send your payload in the {"meaning":<meaning>,"value":<value>} format.

 **The meaning parameter** denotes the meaning of the reading transferred.
 Meaning can be temperature, humidity, luminosity, color etc.
 10. Flash your new firmware onto the photon.

 ## Example (Web Client)

-The example web application allows you to see your sensor's reading and change the colors of the RGB LED of the photon.
+The example web application allows you to see your sensor readings and change the colors of the RGB LED of the photon.

 To quickly run the example web application, go to the */www* folder, inside your cloned repository and run:

 `python -m SimpleHTTPServer 8000` or `python3 -m http.server 8000` if you're using python 3.x

-The example should now be available at: http://localhost:8000 and you should be able to see your new sensor's data.
+The example should now be available at: http://localhost:8000 and you should be able to see your new sensor data.

 Click on any of the "red" "green" or "blue" buttons to send a "{"command":"color","value":<color>}" payload to the photon and change its RGB LED color.